Waterloo, Ontario: Roads

 The controlled-access Highway 85, part of the larger Conestoga Parkway, is the only provincial highway that runs through Waterloo.
 To the north, the divided freeway ends at the city limit, and the road becomes Waterloo Regional Road 85, which accesses St. Jacobs and Elmira, before ending in Elmira.
 To the south, Highway 85 becomes Highway 7 within Kitchener, before diverging into eastbound Highway 8 (to Cambridge, Highway 401 interchange, and Hamilton) and westbound Highway 7/8 (to New Hamburg, Stratford, and Goderich).
 Highway 85 has 5 interchanges within Waterloo, from north to south, with the regional road number in brackets: King Street (15), Northfield Drive (50), King Street (15), University Avenue (57), and Bridgeport Road (9).

 Public transport

 Public transport throughout the Waterloo Region is provided by Grand River Transit (GRT), which provides service for various bus routes and the Ion rapid transit line.
-Ion rapid transit trains travel through 19 stations from Conestoga station (Conestoga Mall in Waterloo) to Fairway station (Fairview Park mall in Kitchener).
-The line connects with downtown Kitchener and uptown Waterloo.
+The Ion is a light rail line providing service to 19 stations, from Conestoga station (Conestoga Mall in Waterloo) to Fairway station (Fairview Park Mall in Kitchener).
+The line connects downtown Kitchener and uptown Waterloo.
 GRT operates local and express bus routes within Waterloo, with connections to Kitchener.
-In September 2005, an express bus route called iXpress was added, running from downtown Cambridge to Conestoga Mall via Fairview Park Mall.
 Waterloo is served by GO buses which stop at the University of Waterloo and Wilfrid Laurier University, with destinations of Square One City Centre Terminal, Milton GO Station, and York University.